argoproj/argo-cd/docs/operator-manual/app-sync-using-impersonation.md

 ## Configuring destination service accounts

-Destination service accounts can be added in the `AppProject` object under `.spec.destinationServiceAccounts`.
+Destination service accounts can be added to the `AppProject` under `.spec.destinationServiceAccounts`.
 Specify the target destination `server` and `namespace` and provide the service account to be used for the sync operation using `defaultServiceAccount` field.
 Applications that refer this `AppProject` will use the corresponding service account configured for its destination.

 During the application sync operation, the controller loops through the available `destinationServiceAccounts` in the mapped `AppProject` and tries to find a matching candidate.
-If there are multiple matches of destination server and namespace combination, then the first valid match will be considered.
-If there are no matches, then a default service account set using the setting `application.sync.global.defaultServiceAccount`.
-If a global default service account is not set, then an error is reported during the sync operation.
+If there are multiple matches for a destination server and namespace combination, then the first valid match will be considered.
+If there are no matches, then an error is reported during the sync operation.
+In order to avoid such sync errors, it is highly recommended that a valid service account may be configured as a catch-all configuration, for all target destinations and kept in lowest order of priority.

 It is possible to specify service accounts along with its namespace. eg: `tenant1-ns:guestbook-deployer`.
 If no namespace is provided for the service account, then the Application's `spec.destination.namespace` will be used.
-If no namespace is provided for the service account and the optional `spec.destination.namespace` field is not provided in the `Application`, then the Application's namespace will be used.
+If no namespace is provided for the service account and the optional `spec.destination.namespace` field is also not provided in the `Application`, then the Application's namespace will be used.

-### Declarative Configuration
+`DestinationServiceAccounts` associated to a `AppProject` can be created and managed, either declaratively or through the Argo CD API (e.g. using the CLI, the web UI, the REST API, etc).

+### Using declarative yaml

 For declaratively configuring destination service accounts, create an yaml file for the `AppProject` as below and apply the changes using `kubectl apply` command.